 *Resources:

 Mrwiggles.biz has a great history time line that breaks down some real knowledge on bboying, popping, and locking.
-It’s the most informative one in my opinion.
+It’s the most informative one that I’ve run into in my opinion.

-Other great sites are westcoastpoppin.com, 4dapoppers.com, and nustudios.com.
+Other great sites are westcoastpoppin.com, and 4dapoppers.com.
 You can also find the popping threads on freestylesession.com and find a lot of interesting posts on popping.

 A more recent documentary released called “BRS, Boogaloo Robotting Strutting”.
 Features Pop Tart interviewing some of the Bay Area OGs and their stories on their dance style.

-Another documentary, History of a Forgotten Era also has some interviews with Boogaloo Sam and I believe there is an updated version that added the Black Ressurgents as well.
-(I’m not for sure though.)
+Another documentary, History of a Forgotten Era also has some interviews with Boogaloo Sam and I believe there is an updated version that added some Bay Area OGs as well.

 More research and updates to follow.